MarcusWalz/RogueClinicalAvatars/README.md

   ```

   This way we can avoid that huge if/else statement in `simulator.R`
-  and keep all protocol specific logic inside `protocols.R`.
+  and keep all protocol specific logic inside `maintenance_protocols.R`.

 - Do something similar for `initial_dose.R`.